SiFli SDK RF Test Guide

 4.8 Notes

-• No gap_enb_dut_mode_req needed: BLE DTM is non-signaling and does not require setting the BT Classic “allow” flag.
+• No gap_enb_dut_mode_req needed: BLE DTM is non-signaling and does not require setting the BT Classic DUT-enable flag.

-• In a TX test packet_count is always 0 (per spec); it is meaningful only for RX.
+• packet_count is always 0 for TX tests (per spec); it is meaningful only for RX.

 • BLE and BT Classic share the radio and cannot run in parallel.

-Used for board-level RF tuning during R&D and for regulatory pre-testing.
-An engineer sends low-level control commands to the DUT’s serial port through SiFli_RfTool on the PC, precisely controlling RF behavior (single carrier, specific modulated signals, fixed channel/power), and measures each item with instruments such as a spectrum analyzer or power meter.
+For board-level RF tuning during development and for regulatory pre-testing.
+Engineers use the PC-side SiFli_RfTool to send low-level control commands to the DUT over UART, precisely controlling RF behavior (single carrier, specific modulated signals, fixed channel/power) and measuring each item with instruments such as a spectrum analyzer and power meter.

-For detailed individual-test steps, see SiFli SF32LB5xx Bluetooth Individual RF Test Guide.
+For detailed individual-item test steps, see SF32LB5xx Bluetooth Individual-Item Test Guide (Chinese).

 Option